 - Payment terms

-3. Add a brand new page at the end.
 This page will be your additional terms both parties need to agree on.
-Use the common elements as a starting place of what you can put here.
+Use the common elements as a starting place for what you can put here.
 Don't forget to add a place for the signatures.

 Once the project agreement is signed by both parties, you can start working on the project and preparing the project workflow.
 Workflow is a freelancer's way of referring to everything that keeps a project going smoothly for the entire project.
 This means the workflow often needs to be flexible and repeatable for each project so it saves a freelancer's time and energy while making sure nothing important is missed along the way.

 Setting up a project workflow is a lot like tidying up a room in your home.
-The goal is to gathering everything you need for your project then arranging it so you can access it later.
+The goal is to gather everything you need for your project and then arrange it so you can access it later.
 This is important since it keeps things from getting out of control while you are working on the project and staying on target with the timeline in your proposal.
 It also allows you to see what items you can start asking your client for.

 Clear expectations are the key to a successful project workflow.
 This means keeping your client aware of everything happening in a project.
 It also might mean reminding clients of what was agreed on in the project agreement and you'll be unable to accomplish those goals if you don't have everything you need.

 Skillcrush encourages students to do recaps of everything that was agreed upon during the project proposal and presentation so clients are reminded of what they agreed to.
 They also encourage students to remind clients what the next step of the project timeline every time they communicate with your client.
 This way there are no surprises and everyone is reminded of where they are in the project.

 We've reached the end of Skillcrush 300!
 You are now ready to create a project agreement with your client using your project proposal.
 I also covered how to organize your project workflow with some of the tips experienced freelancers use to set up workflows in freelance projects.